top of page

 Stoupa, West Mani, 25–27 September 2026

 alter ego (2017) by Vasiliki Kateri, featured on the festival poster, functions as the conceptual prologue to the event “In the Footsteps of Kazantzakis and Zorbas.”
-The work is a visual approach to the profound, existential relationship between Nikos Kazantzakis and Giorgis Zorbas, as it unfolded in Stoupa of Western Mani.
+The work is a visual approach to the profound, existential relationship between Nikos Kazantzakis and George Zorbas, as it unfolded in Stoupa of Western Mani.
 It captures the creative tension between thought and action, reflection and lived experience.
 The reflection of the two forms upon the mirror suggests, beyond a simple duality, an inner dialogue: the human being who reflects and the human being who dares to live.
 Kazantzakis is mirrored in Zorbas as an alter ego — as a version of the self he longs for and admires, yet cannot fully embody.
 The festival extends this dialogue into the place itself.
-As in the artwork, so in Stoupa of Western Mani, the landscape becomes an active interlocutor, a field of reflection, coexistence and reactivation of memory.
+As in the artwork, so in Stoupa of West Mani, the landscape becomes an active interlocutor, a field of reflection, coexistence and reactivation of memory.

 alter ego proposes the way of reading the festival, setting the conditions for an experience in which land, human being and freedom emerge not merely as concepts, but as living relationships that continue to shift the boundaries of self and creation.